Proximus Towers

-The towers are both 102 m tall to the roof, and Tower 1 has a spire reaching 134 m high with a Belgian flag mounted on top.
+The towers are both 102 m tall to the roof, making them some of the tallest buildings in Belgium, and Tower 1 has a spire reaching 134 m high with a Belgian flag mounted on top.
 The two towers are linked by a 30 m glass skyway between the 25th and 26th floors of each building.

-The towers were originally conceived as part of an eight-building Brussels World Trade Center complex, but were splintered off into a separate project.
+The towers were originally conceived as part of an eight-building Brussels World Trade Center (WTC) complex, but were splintered off into a separate project.
 The construction of the towers began in 1991 and was completed in 1994.